UPPMAX/UPPMAX-documentation/docs/getting_started/user_account.md

 - After applying it might take up to 2 working days before you receive 2 emails with information on how to login to UPPMAX.

-- If you have any questions please contact us at support@uppmax.uu.se
+- If you have any questions please contact us at support[at]uppmax.uu.se

 !!! note

     After the 4 steps are completed your account will be created at UPPMAX within 2 working days and you will receive two emails with information on how to access the UPPMAX resources.